zeropoolnetwork/zeropool-frontend/README.md

 # Wallet

-In actual version (0.22.7-alpha) we only support Kovan test network.
-Wallet awailable [here](https://kovan.testnet.frontend.v2.zeropool.network/).
+In actual version (0.22.8) we only support Goerli test network.
+Wallet awailable [here](https://goerli.testnet.frontend.v2.zeropool.network/).

-If you mast use Firefox (that is not supported RN), try use [development build](https://kovan.testnet.frontend.dev.v2.zeropool.network/).

 <!-- # Important!
 How to run project: